1994 Indianapolis 500: Background

 Nigel Mansell went on to win the 1993 CART championship, with 1993 Indy 500 winner Emerson Fittipaldi finishing second in points.
 Mansell returned to team up again with Mario Andretti at Newman Haas.
 Andretti embarked on a yearlong Arrivederci Mario tour, announcing he would retire at the conclusion of the 1994 CART season.
 The 1994 race would be his 29th and final start at Indy.
 Fittipaldi remained at Penske Racing, which expanded to a three-car effort for 1994, including Al Unser Jr. and Paul Tracy.
 Unser parted ways with Galles after a six-year stint, and was replaced there with rookie Adrián Fernández.

 After a dismal season in Formula One, Michael Andretti returned to Indy car racing for 1994, signing with Ganassi.
 Andretti won the season opening Australian Grand Prix at Surfers Paradise.
 It was the first Indy car win for Ganassi, as well as the first win for the Reynard chassis (in its Indy car debut).
 Rahal-Hogan Racing, with drivers Bobby Rahal and Mike Groff, debuted the first Honda Indy car engine, the iron block Honda HRX Indy V-8.

 Chevrolet dropped its support of the Ilmor engine program at Indy after 1993.
-For 1994, the 265C, the 265 C+, and 265D V-8 powerplants were badged the "Ilmor Indy V8."
+For 1994, the 265C, the 265 C+, and 265D V-8 powerplants were badged the "Ilmor Indy V8".

 After Michael Andretti won the season opener, Marlboro Team Penske won the next two races before Indy.
 Emerson Fittipaldi and Al Unser Jr. finished 1–2 at Phoenix, then Al Unser Jr. won at Long Beach.

 Jim Nabors returned to sing the traditional "Back Home Again in Indiana" just months after receiving a liver transplant.
 Nabors had suffered a near-fatal case of Hepatitis B, which caused liver failure.
 Initially it was not expected that he would be able to attend the race in person.

 Six days before opening day, the worldwide motorsports community was shaken by the death of Ayrton Senna at San Marino.
 Indy drivers Emerson Fittipaldi, Raul Boesel, and Maurício Gugelmin, were among those in attendance at the funeral, all three serving as pall-bearers.

 Mercedes-Benz 500I

 The most notable off-season activity involved Penske Racing and Ilmor.
 In the summer and fall of 1993, Penske and Ilmor engaged in a new engine project.
 Under complete secrecy, a 209 in3 purpose-built, V-8 pushrod engine was developed.
 Mercedes eventually came on board with the project and badged the engine the Mercedes-Benz 500I.
-The engine was designed to exploit a loophole that had existed in USAC's rulebook since 1991.
-While CART sanctioned the rest of the IndyCar season, the Indianapolis 500 itself was conducted by USAC under slightly different technical regulations.
-This effort represented a rare instance during this era where considerable money and effort were invested in creating a powerplant uniquely for the Indy 500 (as the 500I would be illegal in any IndyCar-sanctioned event).
+The engine was designed to exploit a perceived loophole that had existed in USAC's rulebook since 1991.
+While CART sanctioned the rest of the IndyCar season, the Indianapolis 500 alone was conducted by USAC under slightly different technical regulations.